phucat/Flask-GAE-Framework/README.md

 ## Auth (core.auth.py)
 A general implementation for backend authentication that is fully integrated in Flask's apis.
 See main.py and auth.py.

+## NDB (core.ndb.py)
+A simple NDB to BasicModel implementation that is applicable across any models you'll be using.
+It just adds some usual fields like 'created_by', 'created_date', 'modified_by' etc. and also added the after_put, before_put, after_delete, before_delete events listeners.

+## JSON UTILS (core.utils.py)
+Basic utility tools on writing JSON response on your endpoints which also includes the standard HTTP response codes.

+## Cross Domain (core.cross_domain.py)
+Cross domain helper for your endpoints.

+## Config (core.config.py)
+The helper to organize your environment variables.

+# Google Service Components Included
+## Google Directory
+basic implementation, needs improvement, TBC
+## Google Cloud Storage
+basic implementation, needs improvement, TBC
+## Google Pubsub
+basic implementation, needs improvement, TBC
+## Google Cloud KMS
+Complete Interface when using Cloud KMS

 ## [OPTIONAL] How to import commons library